 Hay Harvest Management

 An effective hay harvesting system is designed to cut and conserve high-moisture standing forage using management practices to reduce field losses and spoilage losses due to microbial activity.
 Fresh cut forages range from 70 – 80% moisture which must be reduced to “safe” levels prior to baling.
-The key to minimizing storage losses is to bale at moisture levels between 15% and 18% to prevent heating and mold growth.
+The key to minimizing storage losses is to bale at moisture levels between 15% and 18% to prevent heating and mould growth.
 As bale size and density increases, proper baling moisture is more critical to prevent heating and deterioration in quality3.

 Rapid drying of hay shortens the harvest window, enhances forage quality, and reduces the chance for rain damage4.
 Initial drying of cut forage occurs through natural pathways, including stomata in the leaves and stems, and through parts of the plant that have been mechanically conditioned when cut.
 This initial loss of moisture is quite rapid, while later in the drying period the rate of water loss slows as osmotic forces hold water in the plant cells and weather conditions hinder water movement from the stem (Figure 2).

 Figure 2 – Moisture loss over time in cut and conditioned forage.